 How do you learn potty training with Montessori teaching methods?

-Montessori principles are based on caring parenting, positive education and respect for baby's developmental cycle.
-These periods principles can be applied to all areas of a child's development: when learning to walk, to talk, during food diversification... and even when using the toilet.
+Montessori principles are based on caring parenting, positive education and respect for the baby's development cycle.
+These benevolent rules can be applied to all areas of a child's development: when learning to walk, to talk, during food diversification... and even when going to the toilet.

 Why choose the Montessori approach to potty training?

-TheMontessori approach is based on the child's natural development cycle, without forcing the child to reach important milestones.
+TheMontessori approach is based on the child's natural development cycle, without forcing the child to go through important stages.
 We often think that children need to be potty-trained before they can go to school.
 Butpotty training takes time.
 There's no point in rushing to potty train your child on the eve of the new school year.

 The Montessori approach respects baby's learning cycle.